 How do I buy a short sale?

-3. Be patient!
-Once you submit an offer that is approved by the seller, the seller has to then submit your offer to their lender to see if the lender will accept the offer as well….remember, in a short sale situation the lender is agreeing to accept less than what the homeowner owes on the mortgage…..and the lender is going to do whatever they can to minimize the amount of that loss to their bottom line.
-Parting with their profits is not something that comes easy to lenders…..so it takes awhile to find out if they are willing to take the level of financial beating that is inherent in the amount you are offering.
+- Be patient!
+Once you submit an offer that is approved by the seller, the seller has to then submit your offer to their lender to see if the lender will accept the offer as well.
+Remember, in a short sale situation the lender is agreeing to accept less than what the homeowner owes on the mortgage – and the lender is going to do whatever they can to minimize the amount of that loss to their bottom line.
+It takes awhile to find out if a lender is willing to take the level of financial beating that is inherent in the amount you are offering.
 Sometimes the wait can be up to 60 days….sometimes more (though this is becoming less prevalent).
 Look at the frustrating wait time as the price you pay for getting the chance to get a home you might not otherwise be able to afford.